Convict Cichlid Care – A Complete Guide

 The exact number of stripes, or bars, depends on the particular fish, but most have about eight or nine.

-Although the convict cichlid is usually white with black bars, other colors include plain white, pink, and gold.
+Although the convict cichlid is white with black bars, other colors include plain white, pink, and gold.
 Some of these relatively rare varieties lack the stripes that these fish are known for.

 For most fish species, the male is more colorful.
 But that’s not the case for convict cichlids.
 Instead, it’s the female convict cichlid that has more color.